Zoe Gregory Flaunts Her Figure Amid Rumors Alex Rodriguez Pursued Her Ahead Of Jennifer Lopez Engagement

 Light Weight Booty Workout Using Resistance Bands and a Bosu Balance Trainer To Firm Up This Bum ???? – Pumped on my Stack from @blackstonelabs_official Discount Code Zostarz – #bsl #bootytraining #resistancebands #bosuballworkout #gluteworkout #training #workout #gymmotivation #tfif #summer2019 #zoegregory

 In her latest Instagram Stories, Gregory shares some additional sultry shots.
-She noted that the paparazzi has been keeping a close eye on her and she she made several references to all of the hoopla about the claims she’s made.
+She noted that the paparazzi has been keeping a close eye on her and she made several references to all of the hoopla surrounding the claims she’s made.
 Gregory’s Insta Stories also included some rather revealing glimpses of the model’s phyqisue and teased her other private Instagram page under the name Robbin Banx, the moniker she uses for explicit adult video work.

 Will Zoe Gregory’s claims have any impact on Alex Rodriguez and Jennifer Lopez’s engagement?
 While there have been rumors of infidelity on his part in the past, it doesn’t look as if A-Rod and J-Lo are planning to let these headlines dampen their engagement happiness.